A journey to see the mountain gorilla

+Our tour also takes you Rhino tracking, witnessing the mighty Murchison falls and see the mountain gorilla.
 The closest relative to man is the mountain gorilla, 98% genetically human and struggling to fight bight from the brink of extinction.
 Playful, intelligent and powerful, they are also shy by nature.
-The live in families headed up by a male silverback, so named for the silvery grey hairs on his back as he reaches maturity.
+They live in families headed up by a male silverback, so named for the silvery grey hairs on his back as he reaches maturity.

 Gorilla Permit Availability and Cost